piotrekd00/chess-engine/README.md

-# Simple engine to check which queen beats pawn
+# Simple engine made as an University project to check which queen beats pawn